hashicorp/vault/website/source/docs/platform/k8s/helm.html.md

         memory: "10Gi"
     ```

-  * <a name="v-server-extraenvironmentvars" href="#v-server-extraenvironmentvars">`extraEnvironmentVars`</a> (`string: null`) - The extra environment variables to be applied to the Vault server.
+  * `extraEnvironmentVars` (`string: null`) - The extra environment variables to be applied to the Vault server.
 This should be a multi-line key/value string.

     ```yaml
     # Extra Environment Variables are defined as key/value strings.